huggingface/pyo3-special-method-derive/README.md

     - `__dir__`
 - Support for structs and enums (only unit and complex enums due to a PyO3 limitation)
 - Support for skipping variants or fields with the `#[skip]` attribute
+- Automatically skip struct fields which are not `pub`.

 > Note: The `StrReprHelper` macro requires `T: Debug` for each `T` inside the item.
 The `Debug` trait is used for the outputs.

 Coming soon:
 - `__dict__`
 - Automatic derive of `Debug` for broader `StrReprHelper` support
-- Automatically skip fields/variants if they are not `pub`.
 - Skip different fields/variants depending on `__str__` or `__repr__`.

 ## Example